cprewit/bits/README.md

 In this example only users that have the attributes of scope1 or scope2 will successfully make the request.

-Note: if scopes is null that means that no user can make the request and only server side code has access to the api.
+Note: if scopes is null that means that no user can make the request and only server side code has access to the API.

 ---

 # MessageCenter

-The core infrastructure to BITS is based around a system called the message center.
-The message center acts as an Inter Process Communication (IPC).
+The core infrastructure of BITS is based around a system called the message center.
+The message center acts as an Inter Process Communication (IPC) mechanism.
 All modules can use the message center to communicate data between each other as well as to the UI.
 The underlying framework of registering/deregistering for events is handled by MessageCenter.

 #### Request Listeners